habbes/opencv-web-video/README.md

 # Demo of video processing with OpenCV.js

-This demo contains simple examples of video processing using OpenCV.
+This demo contains simple examples of video processing using OpenCV by converting a video stream to gray scale in real time.

-One example uses a video stream from the webcam, the other loads video from a url.
+- `camera.html` uses video stream from a camera device
+- `video.html` uses a video loaded from file